YOUR

 Application Process

-1. The employer registers with the CSG and SOLAS to participate on the programme
+1. The employer registers with SOLAS to participate on the programme

 2. The employer recruits and refers suitable applicants to CMETB for pre-approval